Vedantdesai2511/Trend-lines-for-stocks/README.md

 I search through the internet but found little to no information about genereting accurate trendlines for the given stock for technical analysis.

 So, I started working on the solution and came with this solution and decidede to share it with everyone.
-Hope this can be help to you to develop your trading algorithm.
+Hope this can be of help to develop your trading algorithm.

 # Requirements
 * yfinance